Zohla/When-did-I-last/README.md

 ## Upcomming features

     - A backend to log in and store tasks and users.
-    - Better styling and layout
+    - Responsive to fit smaller screens
     - Add categories
     - Filtering on categories
     - Filtering on due date